 As a person that runs a website about how to make money online, I get the question a lot of whether or not it's possible to make money with just a smartphone.
 It's just not possible.
 To build a website, write content for it, buy ads for it, and edit it, you need at least a tablet.
 Preferably a laptop or computer.

 For one, many of the website building tools don't work on smartphones.
-Second, also consider that you'll be starting at your screen for many hours.
+Second, also consider that you'll be staring at your screen for many hours.
 Doing that on a small phone would absolutely kill your eyes.

 That being said, you can use your phone to maintain certain aspects of your business.
 You can: